TechMalawi/project-ngwenya/README.md

 > A modern blog platform dedicated to Malawi's tech ecosystem and innovation

+**Note**: The project name "Ngwenya" is subject to change during development.

 Project Ngwenya is a collaborative blog site focused on sharing and promoting technology news, insights, and developments from Malawi.
 The platform serves as a hub for the Malawian tech community to share knowledge, showcase innovations, and connect with fellow tech enthusiasts.

 ## 🌟 Features